 In many parts of the United States and the world, snow loads must be considered in designing structures.
 The design snow load for a structure is based on the ground snow load for its geographical location, which can be obtained from building codes or meteorological data for that region.
-The ASCE 7 Standard provides contour maps (similar to Fig. 2.10) of the ground snow loads for various parts of the United States.
-These maps, which are based on data collected at 204 weather stations and over 9000 other locations, give the snow loads (in pounds per square foot) that have a 2% probability of being exceeded in any given year.
+The ASCE 7 Standard provides contour maps (similar to Fig. 2.4) of the ground snow loads for various parts of the United States.
+These maps, which are based on data collected at 204 weather stations and over 9000 other locations, give the snow loads (in kN/m2) that have a 2% probability of being exceeded in any given year.

 Once the ground snow load has been established, the design snow load for the roof of the structure is determined by considering such factors as the structure's exposure to wind, and its thermal, geometric, and functional characteristics.
 In most cases, there is less snow on roofs than on the ground.
-The ASCE 7 Standard recommends that the design snow load for flat roofs be expressed as in which $p_f$ = design flat-roof snow load in pounds per square foot (kN/m); $p_g$ = ground snow load in pounds per square foot (kN/m); $C_e$ = exposure factor; $C_t$ = thermal factor; and $I_s$ = importance factor.
+The ASCE 7 Standard recommends that the design snow load for flat roofs be expressed as in which $p_f = \text{design}$ flat-roof snow load in kN/m; $p_q = \text{ground}$ snow load in $kN/m^2$ ; $C_e = exposure\ factor$ ; $C_t = thermal\ factor$ ; and I = importance factor.

-$$p_f = 0.7 C_e C_t I_s p_g \tag{2.7}$$
+$$p_f = 0.7 C_e C_t I p_g \tag{2.6}$$

 In Eq.
-(2.7), the numerical factor 0.7, which is referred to as the basic exposure factor, accounts for the general effect of wind, which is likely to blow some of the snow off the roofs.
+(2.6), the numerical factor 0.7, which is referred to as the basic exposure factor, accounts for the general effect of wind, which is likely to blow some of the snow off the roofs.
 The local effects of wind, which depend on the particular terrain surrounding the structure and the exposure of its roof, are accounted for by the exposure factor $C_e$ .
 The ASCE 7 Standard provides the values of $C_e$ , which range from 0.7 for structures in windy areas with exposed roofs to 1.2 for structures exposed to little wind.

 The thermal factor, $C_t$ , accounts for the fact that there will be more snow on the roofs of unheated structures than on those of heated ones.
 The values of $C_t$ are specified as 1.0 and 1.2 for heated and unheated structures, respectively.
-The importance factor $I_s$ in Eq.
-(2.7) accounts for hazard to human life and damage to property in the case of failure of the structure.
-The values of $I_s$ to be used for estimating roof snow loads are given in Table 2.3.
+As in the case of wind loads, the importance factor I in Eq.
+(2.6) accounts for hazard to human life and damage to property in the case of failure of the structure.
+The values of I to be used for estimating roof snow loads are given in Table 2.3.